 This pasta dish is filled with a variety of delicious flavors and textures — tomatoes walnuts, as well as along with healthful broccoli.
 Broccoli is loaded with calcium and vitamin C and nutrient-rich walnuts are a good source of alpha-linolenic acid, an essential omega-3 fatty acid.
-If you have fresh herbs on hand, use them instead of dried.
-Recipe is from Vegan on the Cheap* by Robin Robertson © 2011, published by John Wiley & Sons.
+Recipe adapted from Vegan on the Cheap* by Robin Robertson © 2011, published by John Wiley & Sons.
+Photos by Evan Atlas.

 - 1 pound broccoli, cut into 1-inch pieces and florets